flihp/svirt-interpose/README.md

 svirt-interpose
 ===============

-A stand-alone implementation of sVirt intended to be interposed between a Xen toolstack and qemu.
+A stand-alone implementation of sVirt intended to be interposed between a Xen toolstack and QEMU.

 Building
 --------